Soulou/msc-thesis-cloud-container-loadbalance/LiteratureReview/Papers.md

 Results: Less active PMs with VISBP and more PMs over 25% of CPU usage after consolidation

 ### Experimental study
-#
-### Resource allocation

 - - -

+__Tags__ : offline vector bin packing, heterogeneous environment
-Mark, S., Frédéric, V., Henri, C.
+> [4] Mark, S., Frédéric, V., Henri, C.
-Virtual Machine Resource Allocation for Service Hosting on Heterogeneous Distributed Platforms 2012 - Parallel & Distributed Processing Symposium
+> Virtual Machine Resource Allocation for Service Hosting on Heterogeneous Distributed Platforms
+> 2012 - Parallel & Distributed Processing Symposium

 In contrast with the previous publication, the paper deals with offline bin packing based allocation, But it adds another constraint: the heterogeneity of